wondering-packet/learning-vault/Git/Exercises/E005 - Undoing changes.md

 nothing added to commit but untracked files present (use "git add" to track)

+# "git clean" is used to remove all untracked files.
-git clean -fdn
+git clean -fdn  # used to confirm what will be removed!
-Would remove temp.log
+Would remove temp.log  # file name
-git clean -fd
+git clean -fd  # actually removing it
 Removing temp.log

+# let's assume we accidently added a bad code
 echo "bad code" >> demo.txt
 cat demo.txt
 line1